Latécoère 298: Operational history

 The first Laté 298s entered service in October 1938 with the Escadrilles (squadrons) of the Aéronautique Navale, the French Navy air force.
 Some were based in naval bases, and others on the seaplane tender Commandant Teste.
 At the outbreak of the war four squadrons flew with this aircraft, and by May 1940, when the German offensive in the west began, 81 aircraft equipped six squadrons.

 The Laté 298s first saw action during the Battle of France in 1940.
 They were used at first for maritime patrol and anti-submarine duties, but did not meet any German ships.
 Later, as the Wehrmacht drove through France, they were used to harass and interdict armoured columns.
 Despite not having been designed for this role, they suffered fewer losses than units equipped with other types.

 After the armistice of June 1940, the French Navy under the Vichy regime was allowed to retain some Laté 298 units, and captured aircraft were used by the Luftwaffe.

 After Operation Torch, French units in Africa sided with the Allies.
 In this guise, the Laté 298 was used for Coastal Command missions in North Africa, in cooperation with Royal Air Force Wellingtons.

 The Laté 298's final combat missions were flown during the liberation of France, where they were used to attack German shipping operating from strongholds on the Atlantic coast.

 The last Laté 298s were retired from active service in 1946, but continued to serve as trainers until 1950.

 No Laté 298 aircraft survived after 1950.

 Variants

-All variants powered by a single Hispano-Suiza 12Ycrs-1 engine.
+All variants powered by a Hispano-Suiza 12Ycrs-1 engine.